Innovation Thrives Under These 5 Evidence-Backed Conditions

 So what kinds of changes can you make (and scale) to help your company become more innovative?
 It starts with simple methods like adopting digital tools, implementing new internal processes, and introducing modular physical spaces that can be flipped around to support modern modes of working.
 Here are five ways to get started.

 Illustrate the future of your team to show your colleagues what they’re working toward, and what new behaviors they’ll need to adopt to get there.
 A vision for the future should not only create a shared understanding about what needs to change, but more importantly, explain why.
 To get started, identify who it is you’re serving, what value your team can provide, and what you need to achieve your goals.
 Next, create a set of guiding principles to help contain the scope of the initiatives you’ll take on.
 This list will help you maintain focus, and avoid doing too much at once.
 Then, compare these guiding principles with the strategic priorities of your organization to make sure that your plan is scalable, will have a positive impact on your business, and can influence the daily work of your teams.
-According to data from C∆, teams that use their purpose to guide their decision-making have 61 percent more successful launches than teams that don’t.
+According to our research, teams that use their purpose to guide their decision-making have 61 percent more successful launches than teams that don’t.

 Often, organizations over-regulate the way teams work, either in an attempt to limit liability, or maintain control.
 But that extreme oversight suppresses creative judgment and collaboration.
 It also signals to employees that they are just cogs in a machine; if their work doesn’t seem important, they’ll detach mentally and emotionally.
 When leaders design work environments with their teams’ needs in mind, they are more likely to be engaged and willing to adopt new, better behaviors.

 Think about how your values and vision are represented in your team’s space.
 Do you have early prototypes hanging around represent the value of experimentation?
 Do your communal work spaces actually encourage collaboration?
 (Do you have communal work spaces?)